dk8827/tetris_genetic/README.md

 ## Description

 This project implements a Tetris game where a NeuroEvolution of Augmenting Topologies (NEAT) algorithm learns to play.
-The AI is trained to make decisions based on features of the game state, such as aggregate height of blocks, number of cleared lines, holes, and board bumpiness.
-The project uses Pygame for visualization and interaction.
+The AI is trained to make decisions based on features of the game state, such as the aggregate height of blocks, number of lines cleared by a move, holes in the board, and overall board bumpiness.
+The project uses Pygame for visualization and interaction, and features a modular codebase for improved organization and scalability.

 ## Features

 *   **NEAT Algorithm**: AI learns to play Tetris through evolutionary computation.
-*   **Pygame Interface**: Visual representation of the Tetris game, AI training process, and the neural network of the best performing genome.
+*   **Pygame Interface**: Visual representation of the Tetris game, AI training process (optional), and the neural network of the best performing genome during training.
+*   **Modular Design**: Code is organized into logical modules (e.g., `board.py`, `piece.py`, `game_controller.py`, `neat_trainer.py`, `ai_utils.py`).
 *   **Training Modes**:
     *   Train with real-time visualization of games.
-    *   Train without visualization for faster computation.
+    *   Train without visualization for significantly faster computation.
 *   **Play with Saved AI**: Load a previously trained and saved AI model (`best_tetris_ai.pkl`) to watch it play.
+*   **Human vs. AI**: Option for human players to play Tetris.
 *   **Customizable NEAT Configuration**: The `config-feedforward.txt` file allows tweaking of NEAT parameters.
-*   **Main Menu**: User-friendly menu to select actions (train, play).
+*   **Main Menu**: User-friendly menu to select actions (train AI, play as AI, play as human).

-## File Structure

-*   `program.py`: The main Python script containing all the game logic, Pygame visualization, NEAT integration, and AI decision-making.
-*   `config-feedforward.txt`: Configuration file for the NEAT algorithm.
-It defines parameters for the neural network structure, mutation rates, speciation, etc.
-*   `best_tetris_ai.pkl`: This file is generated after training and stores the best-performing AI genome and its configuration.
-It's used by the "Play with Saved AI" feature.
-*   `README.md`: This file.

 ## Setup and Installation